Download Complete Bulletin (34.3 MB)

 Landforms, Soils, Sand Dunes, Development Hazards, Land Resources, Land Evaluation, Vegetation

 Agricultural Science | Agriculture | Botany | Horticulture

 Heap, P A, Wells, M R, Ward, B H, and Riches, J R. (1983), Land resource survey of Rottnest Island - an aid to land use planning.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4086.